beharmon/obsidian0xgarden/src/site/notes/digital/10-19 personal/10 medical/10.02 long covid/06 journal of events.md

-April 23rd 2023 --Submitted request to Valerie Valerie Leitko, PA-C April 25rd 2023 --dr. responded. didnt answer questions ---called
+April 23rd 2023 --Submitted request to Valerie Valerie Leitko, PA-C April 25rd 2023 --dr. responded. didnt answer questions ---called April 28rd 2023 --dr. still no response
+May 3rd  called again-- spoke formulated a plan for the 9th

+I submitted some questions on April 23rd that would help me try to get to a comfortable place to continue to work.
+You didn't answer the questions so i'm guess you didn't read the entire email.
+So I called April 25rd 2023 to hopefully get a response as emailing them was not effective.
+I still have not got any response to my questions or a call back.

+I am in really bad shape.
+My body will not turn off this fight of flight sensation.
+I am not asking for special attention.
+Although it would be great, all im asking for is

+I am doing my best

+I am struggling to navigate a system that requires

 My question help me understand which path I will be taking.